sergei-mironov/cake3/README.md

 Again, in more details:

   1. User writes a cakefile (./Cake\*.hs) describing the rules.
-Rerer to Example/Foo/Cakefile.hs.
+Refer to Example/Foo/Cakefile.lhs.
 Note, that different cakefiles should have different names even if they are in different directories due to GHC import restrictions.
 This way user can import one cakefile from another, as if they were in the same directory.
 Actually, cake3 copies all cakefiles into